nachosala89/bookstore/README.md

 # Bookstore

 > This project consists of a Single Page App that allows users to create and remove books.
-It persist the data in an external API.
+It persists the data in an external API.
 This is built with React and Redux.

 ![screenshot](./screenshot.png)